 However, there is a clear and present problem with this seemingly simple 3-step solution to recycling waste if you know anything about the real problem with BPA: it lingers.

 Residue from conventional plastics causes traceable levels of BPA in the body.
 Research suggests substantial non-food exposure to this chemical and an accumulation in body tissues, urine and fat, according to Environmental Health Perspectives.
-In the environment, plastics cause similar threats to sustainable, long-lasting life.
+In the environment, plastics cause similar threats to long-lasting life.
 The technical term for the amount of lingering pollution caused by the plastic industry has hit a ceiling of global tolerance.
-The trend in a demand for material conversion from conventional plastics to a more sustainable alternative is starting to become more obvious all over the world.
+The trend in a demand for material conversion from conventional plastics to a more long term alternative is starting to become more obvious all over the world.

 “The diversity of plastics applications is a quality that’s unique to this industry, and something that continues to increase with every passing year.
 It has grown to include new materials and new markets that the industry’s earliest practitioners could never have predicted.
 The trend globally continues to be to replace other materials with polymers, suggesting that when it comes to finding new, previously unheard of uses for plastic materials, the sky is truly the limit.
 This bodes well for the industry’s prospects and its ability to welcome new workers into its ranks.”
 According to the plastics industry association.